Davjot/Fake-News-Prediction/README.md

 <i> About the Dataset : </i>

-id:unique id for a news article
+id: unique id for a news article

 title: the title of a news article